-Plant Board standards for the licensing and certification of commercial applicators licensed operators, qualified operators and non-commercial applicators shall be the same as the standards set forth in Section 171.4 thru 171.6 of the Code of Federal Regulations 40 CFR part 171 written pursuant to the Federal Insecticide, Fungicide and Rodenticide Act (FIFRA), as amended.
+Plant Board standards for the licensing and certification of commercial applicators and noncommercial applicators shall be the same as the standards set forth in Section 171.4 thru 171.6 of the Code of Federal Regulations 40 CFR part 171 written pursuant to the Federal Insecticide, Fungicide and Rodenticide Act (FIFRA), as amended.
 Said sections are as follows: Section 171.4, Standards for Certification of Commercial Applicators; Section 171.5 Standards for Certification of Private Applicators, and Section 171.6 Standards for Supervision of Non-Certified Applicators by Certified Private and Commercial Applicators.

-9.Branch Office Operations:
+9. Office Operations:

-On forms provided by the Plant Board, license holders in classifications 1, 2, 3, 4, 5 or 6 shall register the physical address of each branch office from which they will engage in the practice of pest control service.
+On forms provided by the Plant Board, license holders in classifications 1, 2, 3, 4, 5 or 6 shall register the physical address of each office from which they will engage in the practice of pest control service.
 An office is considered to be any building or similar structure where normal business activity might occur including any and all locations (excluding service vehicles) where pesticide products are stored and/or distributed.